Maya Protocol (CACAO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Maya Protocol Historical Price

-According to the latest data gathered on Maya Protocol live price page, the current price of Maya Protocol is 0.188854USD.
-The circulating supply of Maya Protocol(CACAO) is 100.00M CACAO , giving it a market capitalization of $18.89M.
+According to the latest data gathered on Maya Protocol live price page, the current price of Maya Protocol is 0.182406USD.
+The circulating supply of Maya Protocol(CACAO) is 100.00M CACAO , giving it a market capitalization of $18.24M.

 The Maya Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CACAO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.